Shade2012/compfest-18-seapedia-backend/README.md

 ---

-## 5. Database Setup
+## 5. Set Up the Database

-Generate the migration (if needed):
+If you have modified the TypeORM entities and need a new migration, generate one:

 ```bash
 npm run migration:generate
 ```

-Run the migration:
+Run the migrations:

 ```bash
 npm run migration:run